Delaware franchise tax method comparison calculator

 Enter a simple cap table and gross assets to see why a high Authorized Shares notice can differ from Assumed Par Value.
-This is a free estimate, not an official Delaware filing.
+This is a free estimate for supported par-value domestic corporations, not an official Delaware filing or payment.

 Inputs